grgbiki/product_seek/product_seek_mobile/README.md

 #### Flutter
 https://flutter.dev/docs/get-started/install
-Follow this tutorial to install flutter
+Follow this tutorial to install flutter on you pc

 #### IDE
-Android Studio or
+Android Studio
-Vs Code
+Vs Code (Optional)

 ## Getting Started
 If you have fulfilled all the requirements needed for this app.
 Open project using any of the IDE.

 In VsCode:
-Open terminal and make sure you are in the correct path ```product_seek/product_seek_mobile``` and use this command to get all the packages
+If you are using VsCode, open terminal and make sure you are in the correct path ```product_seek/product_seek_mobile``` and use this command to get all the packages
 ```
 flutter get package
 ```

+After getting all the required packages, run this project on any emulator or any connected mobile device